chips-blockchain/docker/Chips-in-Docker.md

-# Pangea Docker container without plugging in local CHIPS and LN
+# Pangea Docker container with CHIPS and LN inside the container

 ---------------------
 ## Run all inside the container